Training Deep Networks from Zero to Hero: avoiding pitfalls and going beyond: Training procedures beyond the basics

 \subsection{Curriculum Learning}

 This concept is based on the human strategy of creating a study script, in which a teacher elaborates a student's learning order, facilitating training~\cite{bengio2009curriculum,hacohen2019power}.
 With the premise that part of the data (or the task) at hand is easier than others to be learned, instead of trying to train all model at the same time with randomly sampled data, it is possible to define an order of instances or tasks.
 The basic technique works with instances by defining: a scoring function and a pacing function.
-The scoring function is a metric to sort the training examples from the easiest to the most difficult.
-The pacing function dictates the learning speed to incorporate more (difficult) examples into the training set~\cite{hacohen2019power}.
-Important considerations when applying curriculum learning are to keep the training set available balanced.
-In originally unbalanced scenarios, this requirement can be an additional challenging element.
-Another important factor is learning rates~\cite{hacohen2019power}, which setting the learning rate wrongly can cause training performance degradation, being worse than conventional Convolutional Network training.
-However, when applied correctly, curriculum learning tends to improve convergence speed and final accuracy.
-Curriculum learning can also be applied as a sequence of tasks, where the easiest task is performed before the most difficult ones~\cite{dos2020learning, Bui2018Sketching}.
+The scoring function is a metric to sort the training examples from the easiest to the most difficult, e.g. a shallow classifier confidence.
+The pacing function, e.g. linear, exponential (see Fig.~\ref{fig:curriculumPacing}), dictates when to incorporate more examples into the training set.
+Note that unbalanced scenarios can be harder when applying curriculum learning.
+Also, learning rate have to be properly investigated so that not to degrade performance~\cite{hacohen2019power}.
+Curriculum learning can also be applied as a sequence of tasks, where the easiest task is performed before the most difficult ones~\cite{Bui2018Sketching}.